Speech Therapy

 How much therapy will I receive at Sunshine?

 The amount of therapy varies depending on your primary diagnosis, additional health conditions, cognitive impairment, mechanical/swallowing disorder, and health plan.
 For example, Medicare Part A covers 100 days of post-acute care where the patient stays at least three days in an acute care hospital.
-Other times, Medicare Part B will cover certain therapies.
+Other times, Medicare Part B will cover specific therapies.

 How long does speech therapy last?